bluelamar/tls_dossier/Documents/The Hand Shake.md

 ## Major goals of the Hand Shake
 - Cipher suite negotiation
 - Client Authentication of the server - prevents Man-in-the-Middle attacks.
 Optionally, the server authenticates the client : asymmetric keys
-- Gemeration of the Session key information exchange : symmetric keys
+- Gemeration of the Session keys : symmetric keys

 ## What attributes must they agree upon?